mlflow/mlflow/docs/source/models.rst

 ~~~~~~~~~~~~~~~~~~~~

 This example uses the `example_wp_log_peyton_manning.csv <https://github.com/facebook/prophet/blob/main/examples/example_wp_log_peyton_manning.csv>` _
 from Prophet's GitHub repository.
-The dataset looks like this:
+A sample of the dataset is as follows:

 ============= =================
 ds            y